W00D00/home-assistant-elero/README.md

 # Waiting for implementation

+- one command controls more covers
 - tilt handling (ongoing)
+    - tilt open and close should be control only the blades mouvements not the whole cover up and down
 - set position up-down, tilt
 - intermediate positions handling
 - ventilation / turning positions handling